Mrcarter8080/godot-plugins-gtml/README.md

 ## Installation

-1. Copy the `addons/gml/` folder to your project's `addons/` directory
+1. Copy the `addons/gtml/` folder to your project's `addons/` directory
-2. Enable the plugin in Project Settings → Plugins → GML - Godot Markup Language
+2. Enable the plugin in Project Settings → Plugins → GTML - Godot Markup Language

 ## Usage